ysyk2021/the-power-of-gratitude-how-to-cultivate-a-joyful-and-fulfilling-life/src/chapter-2-1.md

-Chapter: Understanding What Gratitude Is and Why It Matters
+Understanding What Gratitude Is and Why It Matters
 ===========================================================

 Gratitude is a powerful emotion that has the potential to transform our lives and cultivate a sense of joy, fulfillment, and well-being.
 In this chapter, we will explore what gratitude is, its significance, and why it matters.
 Let's dive into understanding the essence of gratitude: